Michael Letwin (1956-) is a public defender in Brooklyn, New York, and a third-generation, lifelong political activist

-From 1971-1976, he was a leader of the Red Tide, Marxist high school underground newspaper collective that began in Los Angeles and subsequently relocated to Detroit as youth organization of the International Socialists (IS).
+From 1971-1976, he was a leader of the Red Tide, a Marxist high school underground newspaper collective that began in Los Angeles and subsequently relocated to Detroit as youth organization of the International Socialists (IS).

 From 1977-1979, he was a founding member of the International Socialist Organization (ISO).